-Emoluments of higher-paid employees are based on job evaluation and remuneration levels are scrutinised by the HR and Remuneration Committee, which in 2018 consisted of up to two Directors and two co-opted members with professional expertise.
+Emoluments of higher-paid employees are based on job evaluation and remuneration levels are scrutinised by the HR and Remuneration Committee, which in 2019 consisted of one DBF Director and two co-opted members with professional expertise.
 The HR and Remuneration Committee make recommendations to the Finance Committee and its terms of reference include remuneration and HR policy.